codehaus/groovy-native-launcher/README.txt

 TODO
 ----

- * FIXME: parameter definitions for other commands than groovy and groovyc
  * According to a compiler define, the home folder for groovy is either a hard coded location (well known location) or it is looked up dynamically.
 Note that in certain cases dynamic location lookup can pose a security hole.
  * refactor parameter classification into separate functions, possibly a separate source file